Hejtmus/svelte-lightbox/README.md

 Array containing objects with Lightbox descriptions and titles.
 Optional, if you don't need image specific title and description, you can specify universal by passing props *title* and *description* to `<Lightbox>` component.

-### activeImage `number`

-Number that points set visibility of image.
-Also optional, this is used for programmatic selecting of visible image when Lightbox is opened.

 ### imagePreset `string`